Legal status of gender-affirming healthcare

 The legal status of gender-affirming surgery and gender-affirming hormone therapy varies by jurisdiction, often interacting with other facets of the legal status of transgender people.
 Key considerations include whether people are allowed to get such surgeries, at what ages they are allowed to if so, and whether surgeries are required in order for a gender transition to be legally recognized.
-As of 2007, the countries that perform the greatest number of gender-affirming surgeries are Thailand and Iran.

 Africa

 Democratic Republic of the Congo

 There are no protective rights or supportive legislations for any type of medical transitional procedures in the Democratic Republic of the Congo.

 Egypt

 Sex reassignment surgery is allowed and can be performed in the country after obtaining approval from Al-Azhar Mosque or the Coptic Orthodox Church of Alexandria.

 Ethiopia

 Medical procedures for trans people in Ethiopia are illegal.
 Gender expression out of the 'norm' faces major issues in violence and social stigmatisation.

 Morocco

 Casablanca, Morocco, is notable for being the home of Clinique de Parc, Georges Burou's clinic for transgender women.
 Burou is considered one of the pioneers of gender-affirming surgery.
 A French gynecologist, Burou created the anteriorly pedicled penile skin flap inversion vaginoplasty, still considered the "gold standard" of skin-lined vaginoplasty.
 He is credited with having performed over 3000 vaginoplasties in 1973.